CxK: Class 4000

 The Class 4000 is a follow-on from the C3K.
 Purchased in 2009, with the first unit delivered in 2011, the 20 three-car units replaced the 13 remaining Class 80 and Class 450 sets, allowing for major service enhancements.
-NI Railways has an option to purchase 20 trailers to lengthen the units to four cars.
+NI Railways has an option to purchase 20 trailers to lengthen these units.
+In 2018, NI Railways announced a £66million order to purchase 21 new intermediate coaches to lengthen 7 of their Class 4000 units from 3 to 6 cars to help relieve capacity constraints on the Derry/Londonderry and Portadown Lines.
+The first 3 carriages arrived in March 2021, with all units entering service by January 2022.

 Republic of Ireland

 29000 Class

 The 29000 Class is the primary commuter train type operated by Iarnród Éireann, the state rail operator in the Republic of Ireland.
 Originally Class 2900, they are four-car units primarily used on commuter services around Dublin.
 The first batch of 20 units was delivered in 2002–2003, a further nine in 2005.

 New Zealand

 AM class

 The 72 Auckland three-car AM class EMUs carry 373 passengers, and were delivered in two batches, the first batch over 2013-2015 and the second batch 2019-2020.
-A third batch of 23 EMUs is on order.
+A third batch of 23 EMUs are currently being manufactured and delivered.

+They often run as 3-car sets off-peak, and 6-car sets (2 3-car sets) during peak on the Auckland Metro Network.
+Currently, Auckland One Rail are testing ATO, as well as the possibility of running 9-car sets on the network.

+The AM class are fitted with ETCS Level 1, and are currently the only rail vehicles in New Zealand with this system.